cogxen/learn/pages/challenges/leetcode/sql/1280-students-and-examinations.md

 ---
 title: 1280.
-Students and Examinations | Challenges | Cogxen
+Students and Examinations
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta